 - Give your child a cuddle, and sing a lullaby or favorite song.

 - Give them a favorite soft toy to sleep with, or a favorite blanket.
-Many young children make an attachment with specific items such as these.
+Many young children make an attachment to specific items such as these.

 - Always turn the lights out at bedtime.
 Children should be taught that sleep is associated with lights out.